epidemian/epidemian.github.io/_posts/2024-04-12-programmer-vs-mathematician.md

 * to different ways of expressing the same thing and trying to find one i like the best
 * to recursion vs iteration
-* to programming languages' syntactic choices
+* to programming languages' questionable syntactic choices
-* to programming languages' philosophy
+* to programming languages' philosophies
 * to writing software top-down vs bottom-up

-Of course, these are the things that interest me, and so naturally my mind went there.
+Of course, these are all things that interest me, and so naturally my mind went there.
 Once i got the program written and running, the little speck of mathematical curiosity i initially had was gone.

 I suspect a more maths-oriented person would go through this very differently.
 Maybe they'd try to find an elegant analytical proof, without the aid of a dumb number-crunching machine brute-forcing its way through.
 Or they'd try to generalize the problem to different number of digits, or different number bases.
 I don't really know.